Oversite

 I find that Phil Connors' predicament is a better metaphor for the lives of every day people than that of Sisyphus.
 Our lives each day are very similar to the many previous days we have lived - in that way matching Sisyphus.
 However there is possibility of change and progress - a possibility not given to Sisyphus.
 Looking back over our lives there have been changes: - childhood, education, the teenage years, young adulthood and all the challenges and changes brought on by those changes.
 And then retirement and finally death.
 Our experiences, emotions and mental abilities also all change.
 This is mega-change even though on most day to day bases it does not seem that there is much change.
 We have the possibility of growth.
 Sisyphus does not - how much more can Sisyphus learn over what he learnt in the first year - or decade - of pushing that boulder up the mountain.
 Even the ultimate change of escape through death is denied Sisyphus - presumably in the realm of the Gods he is still pushing that boulder up the mountain.

 Even if we accept that Phil Connors' predicament is a better metaphor for life it does not imply that his life has any objective meaning.
 Perhaps all the changes and developments in Phil Connors' life, and by extension our lives, are still objectively meaningless, as meaningless as rolling a rock up a hill to have it roll back down.
-But it does suggest a that different approach to life, meaningless or otherwise, compared to that of Sisyphus is possible.
+But it does suggest that a different approach to life, meaningless or otherwise, compared to that of Sisyphus is possible.

 What are the differences between the approaches of Camus' Sisyphus and Groundhog's Phil Connors?
 Firstly Sisyphus: